CyberSauce001/CTF/CTF-Hacker101/Easy/Micro-CMS-v1.md

 13. Now we need to find the last flag.
 This one, I had to ask for help.
 I reach out to a random discord member who had done this.
 They pointed out that I need to look into something called [**XSS Filter Evasion**](https://cheatsheetseries.owasp.org/cheatsheets/XSS_Filter_Evasion_Cheat_Sheet.html)

 14. There is a lot going on but using the previous script we did, we will look for one that provide us alerts.
 Which I done for you.
     You have to option.
-Either one works, but I prefer the later, you will see why when you test it out.
+Either one works, but I prefer the latter, you will see why when you test it out.
 ```html
 <IMG SRC= onmouseover="alert('xxs')">
 <IMG onmouseover="alert('xxs')">